top of page

 Board Committees

-NOFA-NH has eight Board Committees made up of board members and volunteers:
+NOFA-NH's Board Committees are made up of Board, staff members and volunteers:

 Office Hours